What's inside this article:

 Manage the status and publish

-- Draft: The page is not published and is not accessible on the public site.
+- Draft: The page is not published.
 The content is still in progress and is not yet ready for editorial review.

-- Edited: The page is not published and is not accessible on the public site.
-The content is ready for editorial review.
+- Edited: The page is not published.
+The first draft of the content is prepared and waiting for editorial review.

 Change the status using the selector at the top of the edit page.
 For example, to change the status from Draft to Edited: